LukePeters/contactformextras/README.md

 ### 1. Download this repository

-Download this repository and put the `contactformextras` folder into your project's `/modules` directory.
+Download this repository and move the `contactformextras` folder into your Craft CMS `/modules` directory.

 ### 2. Edit your `/config/app.php` file